 In Congress, I will support the exploration and development of energy sources on American soil.

-Tax reform is needed now more than ever.
-Everyone is a stakeholder, whether we directly pay an income tax, or we in-directly pay tax through higher prices for goods and services.
+Everyone is a stakeholder, whether we directly pay an income tax, or we indirectly pay tax through higher prices for goods and services.
 Less taxes trickle down to everyone.